Indiana Jones Adventure: Story

-Set in an unspecified region of Mexico during the 1930s, Indiana Jones Adventure: Temple of the Crystal Skull takes place in the Temple of the Crystal Skull, an Aztec temple guarded by a Crystal Skull.
+Set in an unspecified region of Mexico during the 1930s, Indiana Jones Adventure: Temple of the Crystal Skull takes place in the Temple of the Crystal Skull, a Maya temple guarded by a Crystal Skull.
 Hosted by a character named Paco (portrayed by Katsuhisa Hōki), the story features Indiana Jones (voiced by Kunio Murai) searching for the Fountain of Youth.
-While the name is similar to that of the fourth Indiana Jones film, the design of the titular skull is entirely different and the scenarios in the attraction are unrelated to the film.
+While the name is similar to that of the fourth Indiana Jones film, the design of the titular skull is entirely different, and the scenarios in the attraction are unrelated to the film.

 Queue

-The Temple of the Crystal Skull building exterior resembles a large Aztec pyramid and temple, set in the South American port "Lost River Delta" at Tokyo DisneySea.
-The design is influenced by ancient South American architecture and art.
-There is a large room in the first pyramid with elaborate, South American-inspired frescoes on the walls; skeletons litter the floor around the queue walkway.
+The Temple of the Crystal Skull building exterior resembles a large Maya pyramid and temple, set in the Latin American port "Lost River Delta" at Tokyo DisneySea.
+The design is influenced by ancient Maya architecture and art.
+There is a large room in the first pyramid with elaborate, Mayan-inspired frescoes on the walls; skeletons litter the floor around the queue walkway.
 The queue subsequently passes through a series of smaller, intricately themed chambers.
-Paco, a South American tour guide, hosts a black-and-white safety film, which plays on a continuous loop.
+Paco, a Mexican tour guide, hosts a black-and-white safety film, which plays on a continuous loop.